microsoft/nodejstools/Nodejs/Docs/User/Profiling.md

 ```

 ## Caution about Profiling and Optimization:
-There are two points to keep in mind when Profiling node/V8:
+There are a few points to keep in mind when Profiling node/V8:

 - V8 performs various optimizations such as inlining, dead code elimination, code motion, re-JIT'ing, etc. that will strongly affect the profiler's accounting.
 - Methods that don't do much work will not show up in the profiling report.